thangdvo/P1-log-analysis-agent/README.md

 An autonomous security investigation agent that drops a `.log` file into S3, runs a multi-step Claude Opus 4.6 ReAct loop against it, and produces a structured incident report with no human in the loop.
 Deployed on AWS (S3 + Lambda + SNS).
 Also runs locally for interactive Q&A.

-Built as Project 1 of a 12-project cloud security portfolio combining AI agent design with real AWS infrastructure.

 ---